Jennifer Rubin (actress): Career

-Rubin has produced - and starred in - the film, Road Kill (1999), and appeared in popular TV series including The Twilight Zone (1985) and Tales from the Crypt (1992).
-Rubin starred as the main character Janice Starlin in The Wasp Woman (1995).
-In 1997, Rubin starred in the films Twists of Terror and Plump Fiction and guest starred on an episode of The Outer Limits.
-In 1999, Rubin portrayed Tina in the film Deal of a Lifetime.
+Rubin produced — and starred in — the film Road Kill (1999).
+She portrayed the main character Janice Starlin in The Wasp Woman (1995).
+In 1997, she starred in the films Twists of Terror and Plump Fiction and guest starred on an episode of The Outer Limits.
+The same year, she portrayed Tina in the film Deal of a Lifetime.

-In the 2000s, Rubin was cast in roles of Sara in Bel Air, Sharon Williams in Falcon Down, Dorothy Smith in Sanctimony, and Carla Nash in Fatal Conflict.
-In 2001, Rubin portrayed Dr. Valdes in Cruel Game, Jeanie in Reunion, and Ione in Amazons and Gladiators.
+Other roles include Sara in Bel-Air, Sharon Williams in Falcon Down, Dorothy Smith in Sanctimony, and Carla Nash in Fatal Conflict.
+In 2001, she portrayed Dr. Valdes in Cruel Game, Jeanie in Reunion, and Ione in Amazons and Gladiators.
 The same year, she starred in the television film Lawless: Beyond Justice.
 In 2006, Rubin starred in the television film Dreamweaver.
 In 2009, Rubin starred in the film Transmorphers: Fall of Man.
 The following year, Rubin appeared in the documentary Never Sleep Again: The Elm Street Legacy.

-In 2013, Rubin starred in the television film Heebie Jeebies and was cast as Dr. Paula Bellman in the 2014 film Untold.
+In 2013, she starred in the television film Heebie Jeebies and was cast as Dr. Paula Bellman in the 2014 film Untold.